sooravali/synapse-docs/README.md

 ## Overview

 Synapse-Docs is a full-stack web application built for the Adobe India Hackathon 2025 Grand Finale.
 It implements a sophisticated document intelligence system that enables users to upload PDF documents, view them with high fidelity, select text passages, and instantly discover related content across their entire document library.

+**Built on Previous Rounds**: This application refactors and integrates the complete Challenge 1A (PDF understanding engine) and Challenge 1B (persona-driven document intelligence) code from previous hackathon rounds into a production-ready backend service.

-The platform leverages advanced AI capabilities including semantic search, knowledge graph visualization, contextual insights generation, and audio podcast creation.
+The platform leverages advanced AI capabilities including semantic search, knowledge graph visualization, contextual insights generation, and audio podcast creation, all powered by the robust document processing pipeline developed in earlier rounds.

 ## Problem & Solution